Citizens Television: Shows

 CTV has been a rebroadcaster of shows produced by other stations, including Democracy Now!, Classic Arts Showcase and NASA TV.

 Mr. Fred's Palette

 Mr. Fred's Palette is an American public-access art instructional program.
 It is hosted by local artist Fred Carrion and broadcasts popular music, television, and art.
 The show is produced and directed by Fred's sons, Chris and Andrew Carrion.
 Mr. Fred's Palette has won awards from the Alliance for Community Media.

+Midnight Visitor

+Midnight Visitor is a late-night public-access horror anthology broadcast.
+The show combines local New England lore, viewer-submitted paranormal stories, and cult cinema with original comedy sketches and regional music.